 Lord Jesus, You who willed to become poor,

-In their thirst, their hunger, their loneliness, and their
+In their thirst, their hunger, their loneliness and their misfortune.

-And the fire of love that burned in St. Vincent dePaul.
-Strengthen us so that faithful to the practice of these virtues,
+Strengthen us, so that, faithful to the practice of these virtues,